 Exact schedules will vary based on clinical and educational opportunities at each site, and adaptations may need to be made based on unpredictable clinical factors or faculty availability.
-The following general considerations can be expected: At sites with a residency program that utilizes night float, students can anticipate one week of night float.
-At sites with a residency program that utilizes traditional 24-hour call, students can anticipate two call shifts throughout the clerkship.
+The following general considerations can be expected: At sites with a residency program that utilizes night float, students can anticipate about one week of night float.
+At sites with a residency program that utilizes traditional 24-hour call, students can anticipate either about two call shifts throughout the clerkship or six days of modified nights.
 At sites without residents, varied home call and extended work hour shifts will be additive to equivalent after-hours care.
+Students who have specific needs or concerns about after-hours clinical responsibilities are encouraged to reach out to the Clerkship Directors well in advance of their scheduled clerkship start date to discuss.

-Required/Suggested Reading and Resources
+Required/Recommended Reading and Resources

 - 1. D2L: The COM-P D2L site for OBGYN links to several resources including external sources (see below) and internal sources such as archived lectures, podcasts, handouts, and study sheets. - 2.
 Beckman: Obstetrics and Gynecology, 7th or 8th edition.
 The book is available as a web book through the UA library. - 3.
-Association of Professors of Gynecology and Obstetrics (APGO) website: APGO Website - uWise question bank - Educational topics and cases - Educational video series
+Association of Professors of Gynecology and Obstetrics (APGO) website: APGO Website - uWise question bank - Educational topics and cases - Educational video series - 4.
+American College of Obstetricians and Gynecologists (ACOG) website: ACOG Website - Register as a medical student member (ASAP it's free!) to access Clinical Practice Guidelines, Practice Bulletins and Committee Opinions (these will often be assigned by clinical teams and are a resource that the successful student will want to have easy access to) - 5.
+Useful free apps: - Remind (allows for smart phone based reminders and communications with the clerkship director; details will be provided during orientation and instructions available on D2L) - ACOG (access Practice Bulletins and Committee Opinions on the fly once you have your medical student membership log in; see above) - US CDC Medical Eligibility Criteria (MEC) for Contraception - CDC STD Treatment Guide - LactMed by NICHD (use of drugs in breastfeeding)

-- 4. American College of Obstetricians and Gynecologists (ACOG) website: ACOG Website - Register as a medical student member (ASAP it's free!) to access Clinical Practice Guidelines, Practice Bulletins and Committee Opinions (these will often be assigned by clinical teams) - 5.
-Useful free apps: - Remind (allows for smart phone based reminders and communications with the Clerkship Director; details will be provided during orientation and instructions available on D2L) - ACOG (access Practice Bulletins and Committee Opinions on the fly once you have your medical student membership log in) - US CDC Medical Eligibility Criteria (MEC) for Contraception - CDC STD Treatment Guide - LactMed by NICHD (use of drugs in breastfeeding) - Ferring Pregnancy Wheel (one of the most accurate and comprehensive wheel apps) - APGO WellMom Managing NVP (nausea and vomiting of pregnancy) - EFM guide (reference for fetal heart rate tracing nomenclature) - Pap Reader (this free app is a good reference for ASCCP algorithms the excellent ASCCP app is \$10) - AHRQ ePSS (USPSTF guidelines and recommendations) - CDC Vaccine Schedule - Prognosis: Your Diagnosis (case-based modules for study)
+- Ferring Pregnancy Wheel (one of the most accurate and comprehensive wheel apps) - EFM guide (reference for fetal heart rate tracing nomenclature) - Pap Reader (this free app is a good reference for ASCCP algorithms the excellent ASCCP app is \$10) - AHRQ ePSS (USPSTF guidelines and recommendations) - CDC Vaccine Schedule - Prognosis: Your Diagnosis (case-based modules for study) - 6.
+Useful websites to bookmark - Caprini - VBAC calculator - ORADS

-Didactic/Interactive Learning/Simulations Sessions
+Didactic/Interactive Learning/Simulation Sessions (Schedule)

 The didactic schedule can be found on D2L.
 This will be the most updated and reliable source of information about didactics and related resources.
 If there is any discrepancy with one45, it is unintentional, and the student should defer to D2L's information.
-Clarification can be sought from the Clerkship Director for any concerns.
+Clarification can be sought from the clerkship director for any concerns.